blurpesec/urlscan-api/README.md

 - [searchfilename( filename )](#to-search-for-a-filename)
 - [searchip( ip )](#to-search-for-an-ip)

+#### See the [Implementations Directory](https://github.com/hahnmichaelf/urlscan-api/wiki/Implementations) for further implementations

 #### To submit urls:
 ###### Note - There is a rate-limit on submitting urls.
 Please wait 2 seconds between consecutive submission requests
 ```